nodejscn/node-api-cn/perf_hooks/perf_hooks_monitoreventloopdelay_options.md

     than zero. **Default:** `10`.
 * Returns: {Histogram}

+_This property is an extension by Node.js.
+It is not available in Web browsers._

 Creates a `Histogram` object that samples and reports the event loop delay over time.
 The delays will be reported in nanoseconds.